Quasi-Oracle Estimation of Heterogeneous Treatment Effects: Related Work

-Our formal results draw from the literature on semiparametric efficiency and constructions of orthogonal moments including \citet{robinson1988root} and, more broadly, \citet*{belloni2017program}, \citet*{bickel}, \citet*{chernozhukov2017double}, \citet{newey1994asymptotic}, \citet{robins2004optimal}, \citet{robins1}, \citet*{robins2017minimax}, \citet{tsiatis2007semiparametric}, \citet{van2011targeted}, etc., that aim at $\sqrt{n}$-rate estimation of a target parameter in the presence of nuisance components that cannot be estimated at a $\sqrt{n}$ rate.
+Our formal results draw from the literature on semiparametric efficiency and constructions of orthogonal moments including \citet{robinson1988root} and, more broadly, \citet*{belloni2017program}, \citet*{bickel1993efficient}, \citet*{chernozhukov2017double}, \citet{newey1994asymptotic}, \citet{robins2004optimal}, \citet{robins1}, \citet*{robins2017minimax}, \citet{tsiatis2007semiparametric}, \citet{van2011targeted}, etc., that aim at $\sqrt{n}$-rate estimation of a target parameter in the presence of nuisance components that cannot be estimated at a $\sqrt{n}$ rate.
 Algorithmically, our approach has a close connection to targeted maximum likelihood estimation \citep*{scharfstein1999adjusting,van2006targeted}, which starts by estimating nuisance components non-parametrically, and then uses these first stage estimates to define a likelihood function that is optimized in a second step.
+We also note that using held-out prediction for nuisance components, also known as cross-fitting, is an increasingly popular approach for making machine learning methods usable in classical semiparametrics \citep{athey2017efficient,chernozhukov2017double,schick1986asymptotically,van2011targeted,wager2016high}.

 The main difference between this literature and our results is that existing results typically focus on estimating a single (or low-dimensional) target parameter, whereas we seek to estimate an object $\tau^*(\cdot)$ that may also be quite complicated itself.
-Another research direction that also use ideas from semiparametrics to estimate complex objects is centered on estimating optimal treatment allocation rules \citep*{athey2017efficient,dudik2011doubly,laber2015tree,luedtke2016super,zhang2012estimating,zhao2012estimating}.
-This problem is closely related to, but subtly different from the problem of estimating $\tau^*(\cdot)$ under squared-error loss; see \citet{kitagawa2018should}, \citet{manski2004statistical} and \citet{murphy2005generalization} for a discussion.
-We also mention the work of \citet*{van2006cross}, who consider non-parametric estimation by empirical minimization over a discrete grid.
+Another research direction that also uses ideas from semiparametrics to estimate complex objects is centered on estimating optimal treatment allocation rules \citep*{athey2017efficient,dudik2011doubly,laber2015tree,luedtke2016super,zhang2012estimating}.
+This problem is closely related to, but subtly different from the problem of estimating $\tau^*(\cdot)$ under squared-error loss; see \citet{kitagawa2018should}.